 In-vitro fertilization (IVF) has grown to become one of the most popular means of bringing an end to all the psychological and cultural stress that is associated with infertility.
 IVF, alongside other methodologies, is often described as assisted reproductive therapy (ART).
 Although IVF involves both a man and a woman, the preponderance of the whole process lies more on the woman than the man.

-IVF procedures from diagnosis to embryo transfer is being carried out in a specialized area of the hospital setting called the IVF clinic although some IVF clinics are independent of other health services and are not attached to any hospital.
+IVF procedures from diagnosis to embryo transfer are being carried out in a specialized area of the hospital setting called the IVF clinic although some IVF clinics are independent of other health services and are not attached to any hospital.
 When a couple or person who desires to have a child through reproductive assistance comes to the IVF clinic, a lot of things do happen.
-But we’ll tell you in this post, seven things that will happen to you when you come to the IVF clinic.
+But we’ll tell you in this post, seven things that will happen to you when you come to the IVF clinic in Delhi.
 Let’s dive in.

 Diagnosis and Counselling